mdsol/rwslib/docs/source/getting_started.rst

 * ``odm_adapter_requests.py`` contains requests related to the ODM Adapter datasets added in Rave 2013.3.0

-Over-riding default domain name and virtual directory
+Overriding default domain name and virtual directory
 -----------------------------------------------------

 For convenience rwslib defaults the domain name to end with 'mdsol.com' and the virtual directory to be 'RaveWebServices':